JoshuaKGoldberg/mock-react-redux/docs/FAQs.md

 ...then `mock-redux` won't be able to mock out the call to `selectValue`, and the original function will get used.

-You have few couple options for dealing with this situation:
+You have few options for dealing with this situation:

 - Figure out a way to move whatever logic generated the selector into Redux, so you can directly pass a selector into it: